dbrevesf/dbrevesf.github.io/_posts/2018-01-08-section1-data-types.md

 ### Tuples

-- Immutability: Use tubles to present things that shouldn't be changed, such as days of week.
+- Immutability: Use tuples to present things that shouldn't be changed, such as days of week.

 - Methods:

-    ``` python
+    ```python
     t.index("value")
     t.count("value")
     ```

-    - Tuples doesn't have a append method.
+    - Tuples doesn't have an append method.

 ### Sets

 - Unique elements.
 We can get a list of unique element calling the set function.

-    ``` python
+    ```python
     set(list)
     ```

+I hope it will be helpful to you and if there's any questions or something else, please, feel free to contact me.

+*Forte Abraço*